SimCMinMax/AutoSimC/README.md

 You can also use SimPermut to generate the string directly with the gear you have equipped and in your bag (See below).

+Talent permutation: Just replace the talent row your want to permutate (talents 1, 2 and 3) with a 0 in your talent= string

 ## Launch.bat
 usage :